Sanchit611/testing/README.md

 | MSFT | (-0.3)(0.4) + (1.5)(0.3) + (0.6)(0.3) | -0.3 (short) |
 | NVDA | (-1.2)(0.4) + (-1.0)(0.3) + (1.5)(0.3) | -0.2 (short) |

-(Positions are the normalised baseline outputs used in the slide example.)
 The key observation: the single-period baseline wants to **short MSFT today**, which **flips MSFT's sign versus yesterday's long** - and tomorrow's baseline may well flip it back, so this kind of position churns and burns turnover.

 **Step 2 - forecast each horizon with a ridge.** Train H ridges, one per horizon; each answers "what is the expected return after h days?" via `μ_h = β_h · A_today`.
 Tracking MSFT's forecast across horizons: